Home / Making Life Rock / Career/Business / 3 Tips To Raise Capital For A Business Startup

 Raise Capital For A Business Startup #4: Angel Investors

 Pitching your business idea to a group of private investors may not sound like fun to you, but it could be an efficient way to fund your startup.
-There are plenty of businessmen and women out there who simply want to invest money in worthy up and coming businesses.
+There are plenty of businessmen and women out there who simply want to invest money in worthy up-and-coming businesses.
 Of course, they don’t give it away for free.
 They expect a sweet return on their investment.
 The details of this “return” need to work for both parties up front and in the future.
 Be careful about who you do business with and always do your research on any other companies involved in the deal.

 Raise Capital For A Business Startup #5: Friends and Family

 If you have people close to you who are willing to back your business for a small incentive (such as interest on the loan) this is one of the cheapest and most convenient options to fund your startup.
-However, borrowing money from friends and family can put an enormous amount of pressure on you to perform and can negatively affect the relationship if the business is slow or fails.
+However, borrowing money from friends and family can put an enormous amount of pressure on you to perform.
+It can negatively affect the relationship if the business is slow or fails.
 Consider this option carefully.
 If someone wants to give you the cash and does not expect it back quickly, this might work.
 But know that it normally does not.

 In addition to asking friends and family for cash, you can now ask strangers to help you raise money, as the concept of Crowdfunding is becoming popular on many social media platforms.